-The ten member tribes formed the Partnership for the purpose of strengthening tribal influence among the seven Basin States over the management and utilization of Colorado River water resources.
+The 10 member tribes formed the Partnership for the purpose of strengthening tribal influence among the seven Basin States over the management and utilization of Colorado River water resources.
 Specifically, the Partnership intended to assist member tribes to develop and protect tribal water resources and to address technical, legal, economic and practical issues related to the management and operation of the Colorado River.
-The Partnership formally joined the Colorado River Water Users Association in 1996 in the hopes of actively participating with the seven Basin States in negotiations relating to the Colorado River."
+The Partnership formally joined the Colorado River Water Users’ Association in 1996 in hopes of actively participating with the seven Basin States in negotiations relating to the Colorado River.

-Although a detailed discussion of each of the tribes’ water rights is contained in Chapter 4, the following provides a brief overview.
-The water rights for the Fort Mojave Indian Tribe, the Chemehuevi Indian Tribe, the Colorado River Indian Tribes, the Quechan Indian Tribe and the Cocopah Indian Tribe, whose Reservations are located on the lower reaches of the mainstream of the Colorado River, were decreed in Arizona v.
+The water rights for the Fort Mojave Indian Tribe, the Chemehuevi Indian Tribe, the Colorado River Indian Tribes, the Quechan Indian Tribe and the Cocopah Indian Tribe, whose reservations are located on the lower reaches of the mainstream of the Colorado River, were decreed in Arizona v.
 California, 574 U.S. 150 (2006).
 In that case, the Supreme Court found that the Secretary of the Interior had a statutory duty to respect the present perfected rights as of the date the Boulder Canyon Project Act was passed.
 Water rights of the five Indian reservations were included in those present perfected rights and entitled to priority based on the establishment date of each reservation and dates of boundary adjustments thereto.

-A portion of the Ute Indian Tribe’s water rights was decreed in United States v.
+A portion of the Ute Indian Tribe’s reserved water rights was decreed in United States v.
 Cedarview Irrigation Company et al., No. 4427 (D. Utah 1923), and United States v.
-Dry Gulch Irrigation Company, et al., No. 4418 (D. Utah 1923), with a senior priority date of 1861, based on the establishment date of the Uintah Reservation, pursuant to Winters v.
+Dry Gulch Irrigation Company, et al., No. 4418 (D. Utah 1923), with a senior priority date of 1861, based on the establishment date of the Uintah Valley Reservation, pursuant to Winters v.
 United States, 207 U.S. 564 (1908).
-In 1965, the United States, the Central Utah Water Conservancy District, the State of Utah (by Joint Resolution of the Legislature), and the Ute Indian Tribe agreed to the quantification of the rest of the Tribe’s water rights by contractual agreement.
-The state and federal governments are currently in negotiations with the Tribe to complete the Ute Indian Water Compact, as required by Congress in the Central Utah Project Completion Act of 1992.
+In 1965, the United States, the Central Utah Water Conservancy District, the State of Utah (by joint resolution of the Legislature), and the Ute Indian Tribe agreed to the quantification of the rest of the Tribe’s reserved water rights by contractual agreement.
+In March 2018, the Tribe commenced litigation against the United States for the mismanagement, misappropriation, and diminishment of the Tribe’s reserved water rights and related resources.
+The Tribe is seeking declaratory and injunctive relief, as well as damages, to compensate the Tribe for past harms, including mismanagement of the Uintah Indian Irrigation Project.